-Cohen & Company, Ltd., located at 1350 Euclid Ave., Suite 800, Cleveland, OH 44115, serves as the Funds' independent registered public accounting firm is responsible for auditing the annual financial statements of the Funds.
+Cohen & Company, Ltd., located at 1350 Euclid Ave., Suite 800, Cleveland, OH 44115, serves as the Funds' independent registered public accounting firm.
+The independent registered public accounting firm is responsible for auditing the annual financial statements of the Funds.

 OTHER INFORMATION